dlabouesse/web-server-installer/README.md

 - Installs and configure a monitoring interface
     - cAdvisor is installed to collect Docker containers monitoring data
     - Promotheus is installed to store cAdvisor data
-    - Grafana is installed as monitoring dashboard with prepopulated items and is exposed through HTTPS using the `status` subdomain
+    - Grafana is installed as monitoring dashboard with prepopulated items and is exposed through HTTPS using the `status` subdomain (defined in [roles/monitoring/defaults/main.yml](roles/monitoring/defaults/main.yml))
     - Optional DKIM support (see [Optional DKIM support](#Optional-DKIM-support))

 This phase connects to the server(s) as the specified user and uses your personal SSH key.